squaremo/xamaral/README.md

 # xamaral

-This repo contains terraform and k8s manifests for provisioning and deploying to a GKE k8s structure.
+This repo contains terraform and k8s manifests.

 For the time being it's just an experimental personal project, and contains things that I want to experiment with from time to time.